shettayyy/tmdb-autocomplete/README.md

-# Deel Autocomplete
+# TMDB Autocomplete

 ---

-Deel Autocomplete is a React component that provides a dropdown list of suggestions based on the user's input.
+TMDB Autocomplete is a React component that provides a dropdown list of suggestions based on the user's input.

 <!-- TABLE OF CONTENTS -->